-Term for a mixture of grape varieties or a cuvée that is typical for the French regions of Rhône and Languedoc-Roussillon.
+Designation for a cuvée that is typical of the French regions of Rhône and Languedoc-Roussillon.
 For red wines, these are the varieties Syrah, Grenache Noir (Garnacha Tinta), Mourvèdre (Monastrell), Cinsaut, Carignan Noir (Mazuelo) and others.
-In rosé wines, the Cinsaut variety is very often the main component.
-For white wines, the varieties are Grenache Blanc (Garnacha Blanca), Marsanne, Rolle (Vermentino), Roussanne, Viognier and others.
+The Cinsaut variety is very often the main ingredient in rosé wines.
+For white wines, the main varieties are Grenache Blanc (Garnacha Blanca), Marsanne, Rolle (Vermentino), Roussanne, Viognier and others.

-However, the number and proportion of grape varieties varies considerably from appellation to appellation.
-A group of winegrowers in California also prefers to use these grape varieties and is therefore called Rhône Rangers.
+However, the number and proportion of grape varieties varies from appellation to appellation.
+A group of winegrowers in California also favours these grape varieties and is therefore known as the Rhône Rangers.
 Another typical blend of grape varieties in France is the well-known Bordeaux blend.

 Using the encyclopaedia is not only time-saving, but also extremely convenient.
 What's more, the information is always up to date.